moayyadfaris/Kuybi/docs/architecture/DDD_MIGRATION_PLAN.md

-# DDD Migration Plan for Susanoo
+# DDD Migration Plan for Kuybi

 ## Executive Summary

-This document provides a **practical, step-by-step plan** to migrate the Susanoo NestJS application from a module-centric architecture to a Domain-Driven Design (DDD) architecture with clear bounded contexts.
+This document provides a **practical, step-by-step plan** to migrate the Kuybi NestJS application from a module-centric architecture to a Domain-Driven Design (DDD) architecture with clear bounded contexts.

 **Estimated Timeline**: 6-8 weeks
 **Team Size**: 2-3 developers